jbcodeforce/java-studies/docs/microprofile.md

         return Response.ok()… build();
     }
     ```

+The `@Timed` annotation tracks how frequently the method is invoked and how long it takes for each invocation of the method to complete.
+The `@Counted` annotation to a method to count how many times the matching URL is accessed monotonically, which is counting up sequentially.
+The `@Gauge` annotation to a method helps to track the number of items that are in the returned collection.

+In OpenLiberty the quickStartSecurity and keyStore configuration elements provide basic security to secure the server.
+When you visit the /metrics endpoint, use the credentials defined in the server configuration to log in and view the data.

 * **Open API** specification provides a set of Java interfaces and programming models that allow developers to natively produce OpenAPI v3 documents.
 Use JAX-RS anotations with OpenAPI annotations or start from a yml file.